Elderspeak

-Elderspeak is a specialized speech style used by younger adults when speaking to older adults, characterized by simpler vocabulary and sentence structure, filler words, content words, overly-endearing terms, closed-ended questions, using the collective "we", repetition, and speaking more slowly.
-Elderspeak stems from the stereotype that older people have reduced cognitive abilities, such as in language processing and production, and its use may be a result of or contribute to ageism.
-Although some aspects of elderspeak may be beneficial for some recipients, it is generally seen as inappropriate and a hindrance to intergenerational communication.
+Elderspeak, also referred to as patronizing talk or secondary baby talk, is a style of speaking to old people used by younger adults, characterized by simpler vocabulary and sentence structure, filler words, content words, overly-endearing terms, closed-ended questions, using the collective "we", repetition, and speaking more slowly.
+Elderspeak stems from the ageist stereotype that older people have reduced cognitive abilities, such as in language processing and production.
+Although elderspeak may be beneficial for some recipients, it is generally seen as inappropriate and a hindrance to intergenerational communication.

 Elderspeak and communication accommodation

-Communication accommodation theory and code-switching look at how people modify their speech for their conversation partners.
-They can change their speech to be more similar to their conversation partners' speech, which is known as convergence.
-In other circumstances, people may change their speech to be more distinct, a process known as divergence.
+Communication accommodation theory and code-switching examine how people modify their speech for their conversation partners.
+They can change their speech to be more similar to their conversation partners' speech, which is known as convergence, or may change their speech to be more distinct, a process known as divergence.
 Furthermore, these modifications can promote fluidity of conversation and ease understanding.
-People tend to draw on stereotypes to infer what types of accommodations need to be made.
-In terms of intergenerational communication, young people tend to over-accommodate when conversing with older persons.
-That is, they make more adjustments than necessary.
-Young people tend to infer that older adults are slower at processing information and more cognitively inflexible.
-They make these inferences based on the perception of their conversation partner as old, rather than based on information about their conversational ability.
-This belief leads to more accommodations than necessary.
+People tend to draw on stereotypes to infer what accommodations must be made.
+In terms of intergenerational communication, younger people tend to make more adjustments than necessary when conversing with older persons.
+Younger people tend to infer that older adults are slower at processing information and less cognitively flexible.
+They make these inferences based on the perception of their conversation partner as older rather than on information about their conversational ability.

-Ryan and colleagues (1986) assessed several strategies used by younger individuals when accommodating to older adults which include:
+Ryan and colleagues (1986) assessed several strategies used by younger individuals when accommodating older adults which include: